-Lemon muddy buddies (AKA puppy chow) is a sweet candy treat made from chex cereal, white chocolate, and fresh lemon zest.
-Ready in just fifteen minutes and no baking required!
+Lemon muddy buddies, also known as puppy chow, is a sweet candy treat made from chex cereal, white chocolate, and fresh lemon zest.
+It's ready in just fifteen minutes with no baking required!

 Ingredients and substitutions

-- Chex cereal can be any variety - I prefer rice chex.
+- Chex cereal - Any variety works in this recipe.
+I prefer rice chex.
 Corn chex is a good alternative.

-- Lemon zest - Cannot be substituted with lemon juice.
+- Lemon zest - Adds bright, citrusy flavor to the muddy buddies.
+Cannot be substituted with lemon juice.
 Adding liquid will cause your chocolate to seize.

 - Confectioner's sugar - Also called powdered sugar or icing sugar.
 This will coat your snack mix, and cannot be substituted with granulated sugar.